jeff-hykin/rigorous_recorder/README.md

 #### How does Rigorous Recorder help?

-The "Good-ish Solution" above is still very crude
+The "Good-ish Solution" above is still very crude, this library cleans it up.
-1. The `RecordKeeper` class in this library provides a much cleaner implmentation.
+1. The `RecordKeeper` class in this library is the core/pure data structure
-2. The `ExperimentCollection` class helps a lot saving, handling errors, managing experiments etc
+2. The `ExperimentCollection` class automates common boilerplate for saving (python pickle), catching errors, managing experiments, etc

 ```python
 from rigorous_recorder import RecordKeeper